About Sullivan County

 Arrest Records

-Arrest records in Sullivan County, Tennessee, are maintained by the Sullivan County Sheriff's Office.
+Arrest records in Sullivan County, Tennessee, are maintained by Sullivan County Sheriff's Office.
 These records can be requested by residents, attorneys, and other interested parties through formal applications, often requiring a fee.
 An arrest record typically includes the individual's personal information, details of the arrest, charges filed, and the arresting officer's name.
-The Tennessee Public Records Act governs the accessibility of these records, ensuring transparency and public access while protecting sensitive information.
+The Tennessee Public Records Act governs the accessibility of these records, for public access and public access while protecting sensitive information.

 • Requests for arrest records can be made in person or through written applications to the Sheriff's Office.